darshannn10/PortSwiggers-Web-Sec-Academy/Business Logic Vulnerabilities/lab-02/Readme.md

-# Lab: High-level logic vulnerability
+# Lab 2: High-level logic vulnerability

 This lab doesn't adequately validate user input.
 You can exploit a logic flaw in its purchasing workflow to buy items for an unintended price.
 To solve the lab, buy a "Lightweight l33t leather jacket".